Skip to Content

 Carved Turkey

-First of all, you’ll want a large cutting board—one big enough to hold the entire turkey.
+• A sturdy cutting board: Choose one large enough to fit the bird comfortably — you’ll want a large cutting board one big enough to hold the entire turkey.
 Some cutting boards even have a channel along their edges to collect any juices.
 If you don’t have one, simply place your cutting board inside a rimmed sheet pan to help collect the drippings for making gravy later, or drizzling over your carved turkey as-is.

-Be sure to let your turkey rest for at least 15 minutes before carving.
-Resting gives time for the juices to redistribute, ensuring everyone gets a tender piece of meat.
+Once cooked, give your turkey time to rest.
+Resting the bird for at least 20-30 minutes after cooking Resting gives time for the juices to redistribute, ensuring everyone gets a tender piece of meat.
 It also makes it much easier to carve the turkey.
 It can rest up to 30 minutes and still be warm enough for serving.
 It’s not essential to cover the turkey with foil while it rests, but if you do decide to cover it do so loosely to prevent steaming and keep the skin crisp.

 Start with the slightly cooled turkey resting breast-side up on your cutting board, with the legs facing toward you.
 Remove any ties or skewers from trussing.
 Be sure to have your serving platter nearby so you can plate as you go.
 If your turkey is still too hot to handle, you can wear clean kitchen gloves.